matthiasprobst/python-sample-package/README.md

 Sample package including general package structure, testing with pytest and documentation with sphinx.

-If you want to create your own package, you can use this package as starting point.
+If you want to create your own package, you can use this package as a starting point.

 *Note, that the repository is under current development!*